sparkalow/browser-radar/readme.md

 # Usage

-Intended to be used in client browsers, never tested in node.js.
+Intended to be used in client browsers (with a dom), not intended/tested in node environments.

 - Include the js
 - Setup html with `data-br-key` to mark them as containers for data output